The Enscape Custom Asset Library is an additional option for users who want to place their own custom assets into their projects.

 You can always generate a new Thumbnail for the asset by clicking this button again.

 Notice how we now have a Title automatically applied to the Asset Project, and how the Material Editor now contains some working information, as well as a value being assigned to the Scaling and the Up Axis being indicated as Y. All of these can be adjusted, including replacement of the Placeholder Geometry.
+The Category and Description are optional fields that can be filled up to better organize your Asset Library.

 If the materials are not assigned automatically on import, we now need to match up these materials with the ones shipped with the model.
-We can do this directly in the Custom Asset Editor, using the built in Enscape Material Editor.
+We can do this directly in the Custom Asset Editor, using the built-in Enscape Material Editor.

-It’s worth noting at this point that a project needs to have the surfaces defined in the 3D software the model was made in before importing it, otherwise you can not choose your surfaces in the Enscape Material Editor even if the paths are incorrect.
+It’s worth noting at this point that a project needs to have the surfaces defined in the 3D software the model was made in before importing it, otherwise you cannot choose your surfaces in the Enscape Material Editor even if the paths are incorrect.

 You also have the option to Import / Export Material packages for each listed material.
 Just right click on a material you want import / export a material package to / from, and select from either of the options, after which a dialog will appear to allow you to select the file you want to import, or the location you want to export.